Get ready, get set, get lost!

-The Great Adirondack Corn Maze simply wouldn’t be without the Tuckers.
+The Great Adirondack Corn Maze simply wouldn’t exist without the Tuckers.
 And if you visit the corn maze, you will surely meet one of them!
 They continuously up the ante, making each year's maze more challenging than the one before.
-Over the past 10 plus years they have fine-tuned their maze-making ability.
+Over the past ten plus years they have fine-tuned their maze-making ability.

 In addition to the corn maze, Tucker Farms Inc. is a family-owned and operated potato farm.
 The 1,600 foot elevation, climate, relative isolation, and the right soil conditions make it the ideal spot for growing top-notch potatoes.
 Award-winning, even!
 While you are in town stop by Blue Moon Cafe and enjoy some fresh potatoes with your meal, or grab some to go from Nori’s.